lumirelle/lumirelle.me/pages/posts/manual/bash-script-manual.md

 fi
 ```

-The different thing is the `if` statement in Bash does not support evaluate conditions natively, you need to combine it with the `test` command judgment (or its variants with square brackets), arithmetic judgment to evaluate conditions.
+The different thing is the `if` statement in Bash does not support evaluate conditions natively, you need to combine it with the `test` command judgment (or its variants with square brackets) or arithmetic judgment to evaluate conditions.
 For example:

 ```bash
 #!/bin/bash